kucherenko/my-presentations/README.md

 ## About me

-Creator and curator of training platform for developers - [https://startupemulator.com](https://startupemulator.com).

 Math.random() community leader - [https://t.me/mathrandomcommunity](https://t.me/mathrandomcommunity).

 An engineer with more than 17 years of experience in IT.
 For the last 10 years I have been working in EPAM company.
 The main areas of my professional interest are - javascript based technologies, frontend and backend architecture, mobile development, web development, IoT and hardware development, TDD, CI/CD, DevOps, Databases etc.